cwhite98/Project2HPC/README.md

 #### OpenMP Parallel Version

+Decomposing the serial algorithm into smaller tasks is very clear here, we can process each line of the input in parallel but we encounter 2 barriers.
+1. getting the line to process and 2.  adding word-frecuencies to the map (see openmp).
+This is why we needed to implement 2 critical regions and the speedup of the openmp algorithm is lower than expected.

 The parallel version with OpenMP took the following times depending on the number of threads.

 ![](./fotos/tablaOpenMP.png)

 ![](./fotos/OPENMP.png)

+With the images, it can be evidenced that with 3 threads the best time is obtained.